 Method to prepare:

-Kajjikayalu are normally made in half moon shapes.
+Kajjikayalu is normally made in half-moon shapes.
 There are many ways to make this.
 You can even make these in the molds available.

 To make the dough